drvinceknight/tex/assets/tex/04-an-abstract/main.md

 \end{abstract}
 ```

-Your full document will now look like:
+A full version of this is:

 ```language-latex
 {% include main.tex %}